-Francis Fulford reviews The Savoy, London, where our Members receive the very best deals on accommodation and dining.
+Francis Fulford reviews The Savoy, London, where our Members receive the very best deals on accommodation.

 The Savoy would surely figure in anybody’s list of ‘Great Hotels of the World’, not only because of the attention to detail for which it has always been famous (it makes its own beds, for instance), or for its position overlooking the River Thames, or indeed for its history and romantic past.
 Even beyond these things it is a Great Hotel of the World simply because it is, and has always been, very good at doing what an hotel should be good at doing—giving its guests a superlative service.

-More than four years ago the hotel closed for total renovation, and it reopened in October 2010 having had a mind-boggling £220 million spent on it.
-Hotels such as The Savoy are, to my mind, like stately homes: the difference being that with hotels you can walk in any time and enjoy the sumptuous interior decoration, which at The Savoy varies between ‘Art Deco’ and ‘Edwardian Baroque’, while enjoying the River Restaurant or sipping a cocktail in the American Bar.
+Some years ago the hotel closed for total renovation, and it reopened in October 2010 having had a mind-boggling £220 million spent on it.
+Hotels such as The Savoy are, to my mind, like stately homes: the difference being that with hotels you can walk in any time and enjoy the sumptuous interior decoration, which at The Savoy varies between ‘Art Deco’ and ‘Edwardian Baroque’, while enjoying the River restaurant or sipping cocktails in the American Bar.